karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 {% include alert.html type='info' title='Note' message='Since the code is executed using [runPythonAsync](https://pyodide.org/en/stable/usage/api/js-api.html#pyodide.runPythonAsync) we can use `await` outside of a function.' %}

-As you probably noticed, we had to convert the `JsProxy` object to a Python dict.
-Some standard types are automatically converted to Python types.
+As you probably noticed, we had to convert the `JsProxy` object to a Python `dict` using [JsProxy.to_py](https://pyodide.org/en/stable/usage/api/python-api/ffi.html#pyodide.ffi.JsProxy.to_py).
+This is required when we communicate between JS and Python.
+However, some standard types do not need to be converted since this is done implicitly.
 You can find more information about this [here](https://pyodide.org/en/stable/usage/type-conversions.html).

 <!-- The key difference is that it is not a real `Promise`.
 Therefore, the chaining will execute synchronously and the last value in the chain will be returned instead of a new `Promise`.
 Besides, as the project is still under development, there are some [issues](https://github.com/iodide-project/pyodide/issues/769).
 For example, we cannot use `Promise.finally` as this keyword is reserved in Python. -->

 # **Accessing Python scope from JS**

 We can also go in the opposite direction and get full access to the Python scope from JS through the [pyodide.globals.get()](https://pyodide.org/en/stable/usage/api/js-api.html?highlight=globals.get#pyodide.globals) function.
-Additionally, we also need to convert the returned object to JS type using [toJs()](https://pyodide.org/en/stable/usage/api/js-api.html#PyProxy.toJs).
+Additionally, similar to Python's `JsProxy.to_py`, we also need to convert the returned object to JS type using [PyProxy.toJs](https://pyodide.org/en/stable/usage/api/js-api.html#PyProxy.toJs) (we've already done this in previous examples).
 For example, if we import `numpy` into the Python scope, we can immediately use it from JS.
 This option is for those who prefer JS but want to take advantage of Python libraries.

-Let's try it live.
-You can go to the [demo](http://karay.me/truepyxel/demo.html) page or try the following Python code in the live demo above
+Let's try it live

 ```python
 import numpy as np